 Take your cybersecurity beyond passwords

-As you can see, implementing a strong password policy isn’t really an option—it’s a must.
+As you can see, implementing a strong password policy isn’t really an option—it’s crucial.
 Cybercriminals are coming up with new methods and technologies every day to expose your user data.

-If you’re looking for more information about password policies or password protection, check out LastPass or get in touch with us to talk about how to strengthen your security stack.
-You can also explore our Partner Guide to see how Sherweb can help your cloud business grow.
+If you’re looking for more information about password policies, password protection, or how to deliver better cybersecurity for clients, check out LastPass or get in touch with Sherweb experts to talk about how to strengthen your security stack.
+You can also explore our partner guide to see how Sherweb can help support your business with our cloud marketplace and value-added services.